gokyo renjo la pass trek

 Travel Insurance

-Tips for Gokyo Lake Renjo La Pass Trek
+Tips for Everest Gokyo Renjo La High Pass Trek

 • Start using backpacks in your walking routine three months before your planned trekking trip.
 Hill climbs and stairs strengthen the muscles in your legs.